tytydraco/yessleep/out/I_found_out_my_Dads_been_vaping_and_now_I_wish_I_hadnt.md

 Back at Vera's room she asked, "What happened to your Mom anyway, Sam?"

 "Well, Mom and Dad were arguing a lot even though they tried to hide it.
 And then, it was weird, it was like they were fine.
-Like they hadn't been at each other's throat's for months out of nowhere."
+Like they hadn't been at each other's throats for months and months out of nowhere."

 "But-" Vera began.

 "You mean how'd she go missing?"
 I asked.

-Vera nodded.
+Vera nodded impatiently.

+I thought about it.
+I told her.
 It was last Memorial Day weekend.
 Mom and Dad were planning a cook out in the backyard.
 Mom walked past me in the house and said, "She was going out for a pack of smokes.
 Weird thing about it was Mom didn't smoke; ever.
 And Dad was working down in the basement lab that weekend and I was sort of pouting because I didn't think Mom and Dad were going to get me the Les Paul I kept bugging them about since I had discovered Alice in Chains on a music subreddit.

-And, honestly, I was totally distracted with my new neighbor, Vera.
+What I didn't tell her was I was totally distracted with her.

 Vera